How to Increase Your Breastmilk Supply

 - Over one hour: pump for 20 minutes, rest for 10 minutes, pump for 10 minutes, rest for 10 minutes, pump for 10 minutes.

-- Start with one session per day and if possible aim for up to 3 sessions per day until you sense that you have increased your supply.
+- Start with one session per day.
+If possible aim for up to 3 sessions per day until you sense that you have increased your supply.

-It is also important to know what can decrease your milk supply?
+It is also important to know what can decrease your breastmilk supply?
 The following can put a damper on milk production:

 - Supplementing with formula instead of feeding breastmilk